 - EU certified for everyday car use

 Where to buy Trunki BoostApak.
 For some reason, Trunki BoostApak has always been a ‘European’ travel booster.
+Probably because it’s only been approved to be used in the EU and is not (yet) on the market in the USA.
 You can buy it on Amazon UK, but not on Amazon in the US.
-Amazon UK ships to the US as well, so it shouldn’t be a big deal though.

 2. The BubbleBum Booster Seat